marcomaccio/devpaas-vm/packer/README.md

 ## Packer projects structure

-This part of the repo is organized in the following way:
+This part of the repo contains the packer templates and related scripts and configuration file to create VM images for different providers.
+It is organized based on the following directory structure:

 | Directory | Description |   Notes                 |
 |-----------|-------------|-------------------------|